RuochengHan/Note_chemistry_package/Psi4.md

 set scf_type direct
 ```
 2. Even you set the above variable, still it will use some intermediate step with RI.
+3. For MP2 RI (density fitting) is ok, but for CCSD, the printed out orbital/FCIDUMP/Amplitudes cannot be used to reproduce the correlation
+energy.
+You need to set it to direct or pk.
+However for triple bond systems like C2H2, even with direct or pk, the printed out infos cannot
+reproduce the results.
+In this case, you need to use PYSCF.